OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 However, there are also a few Android-specific challenges.
 For example, you'll need to deal with both Java bytecode and native code.
 Java Native Interface (JNI) is sometimes deliberately used to confuse reverse engineers (to be fair, there are legitimate reasons for using JNI, such as improving performance or supporting legacy code).
 Developers sometimes use the native layer to "hide" data and functionality, and they may structure their apps such that execution frequently jumps between the two layers.

 You'll need at least a working knowledge of both the Java-based Android environment and the Linux OS and Kernel, on which Android is based.
-You'll also need the right toolset to deal with both bytecodes running on the Java virtual machine and native code.
+You'll also need the right toolset to deal with both the bytecode running on the Java virtual machine and the native code.

 Note that we'll use the [OWASP Mobile Testing Guide Crackmes](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/ "UnCrackable Mobile Apps") as examples for demonstrating various reverse engineering techniques in the following sections, so expect partial and full spoilers.
 We encourage you to have a crack at the challenges yourself before reading on!